Create classic workspaces in Power BI

-In Power BI, you can create workspaces, places to collaborate with colleagues to create and refine collections of dashboards and reports.
-Then you bundle those together into apps that you can distribute to your whole organization or to specific people or groups.
+In Power BI, you can create workspaces, places to collaborate with colleagues to create and refine collections of dashboards, reports, and paginated reports.
+Then you can bundle the collection together into apps that you can distribute to your whole organization or to specific people or groups.

-When you create a workspace, you're creating an underlying, associated Office 365 group.
-All the workspace administration is in in Office 365.
+When you create a classic workspace, you're creating an underlying, associated Office 365 group.
+All the workspace administration is in Office 365.
 You can add colleagues to these workspaces as members or admins.
-In the workspace you can all collaborate on dashboards, reports, and other articles that you plan to publish to a wider audience.
-Everyone you add to an app workspace needs a Power BI Pro license.
+In the workspace, you can all collaborate on dashboards, reports, and other articles that you plan to publish to a wider audience.
+Everyone you add to a workspace needs a Power BI Pro license.

-Create an app workspace based on an Office 365 group
+Create a classic workspace based on an Office 365 group

-When you create an app workspace, it’s built on an Office 365 group.
+When you create a workspace, it’s built on an Office 365 group.

 Start by creating the workspace.
-Select Workspaces > Create app workspace.
+Select Workspaces > Create workspace.

-This will be the place to put content that you and your colleagues collaborate on.
+Here you'll put the content that you and your colleagues collaborate on.

 Give the workspace a name.
 If the corresponding Workspace ID isn't available, edit it to come up with a unique ID.

 You have a few options to set.
 If you choose Public, anyone in your organization can see what’s in the workspace.
-Private, on the other hand, means only members of the workspace can see its contents.
+Private means only members of the workspace can see its contents.